 Groundwater in the northern half of this subregion is primarily contained in basin-fill and volcanic rock aquifers, with some fractured hard rock zones.
 The southern half of this region is dominated by fractured hard rock zones, but small segments of basin and range aquifers also exist in this part of the subregion.
 The subregion, corresponding to approximately the northern half of the Lahontan Regional Water Quality Control Board (Lahontan Regional Water Board), covers approximately 3.91 million acres (6,110 square miles) and includes portions of Modoc, Lassen, Sierra, Nevada, Placer, El Dorado, Alpine, Mono, and Tuolumne Counties.

 In general, the water quality in the North Lahontan hydrologic region is good.
 In basins in the northern portion of the region, groundwater quality is widely variable.
 The groundwater quality along these basin margins tends to be of higher quality, but the potential for future groundwater pollution exists in urban and suburban areas where single-family septic systems have been installed, especially in hard rock areas.
-Groundwater quality in the alpine basins ranges from good to excellent.
+Groundwater quality in the alpine basin ranges from good to excellent.

 C 12.6.2 South Lahontan Hydrologic Subregion